aws-samples/discover-aws-iam-resource-access/README.md

 Second, it checks each role for indirect access via iam:Attach*, iam:Create*, iam:Put*, etc., any of which could be used by an identity to leverage some *other* role's direct (or indirect) access.

-Third, it does the same for iam:AssumeRole and iam:PassRole for the same reason.
+Third, it does the same for sts:AssumeRole and iam:PassRole for the same reason.
 In this case, anytime an additional role is found to have indirect access, all other roles must be re-checked against this additional role.
 I.e., the chain of indirect access could in theory be very very long (coincidentally or as an attempt to obfuscate access).